What is halal investing?

 Halal investing is investing in companies that are in line with Islamic principles of investing.
 A lot of conventional investment products aren't compliant.
 For example, profiting off debt is prohibited, so bonds and GICs are off the table for observant Muslims.
 Additionally, halal investing prohibits businesses that profit off certain activities, including alcohol, tobacco, gambling, pork, and weapons, among others.

-In Q2 2021, we’re going to make updates to the existing Halal portfolio to improve diversification and risk management.
-The updated portfolio will include both gold and our new Shariah-compliant Wealthsimple World Equity Index ETF.
-It may also include non-interest bearing cash, depending on your risk level.
+In Q2 2021, we made some updates to our existing Halal portfolio to improve diversification and risk management.
+The updated portfolio now includes a mixture of gold, non-interest bearing cash depending on your risk level, and our new Shariah-compliant Wealthsimple World Equity Index ETF.

 Can you tell me more about Wealthsimple’s new Equity Shariah-compliant ETF?

-The Wealthsimple Shariah World Equity Index ETF (WSHR) will be passively managed and closely track the Dow Jones Islamic Market Developed Markets Quality and Low Volatility Index.
-The fund will be comprised of high quality Shariah-compliant developed market stocks in a broad set of sectors.
+The Wealthsimple Shariah World Equity Index ETF (WSHR) is passively managed and closely tracks the Dow Jones Islamic Market Developed Markets Quality and Low Volatility Index.
+The fund is comprised of high quality Shariah-compliant developed market stocks in a broad set of sectors.
+You can learn more about our new Equity Shariah-compliant ETF here.

 How can I be confident that the portfolio and ETF is Shariah-compliant?

-Just like your existing halal portfolio, all of the investments in your portfolio will be screened by a third party Shariah compliance advisory firm.
+All of the investments in your portfolio are screened by a third-party Shariah compliance advisory firm.

 Does the Halal Investing portfolio use bonds?